patr216/Integrating-Hybrid-Cloud-with-Data-Fabric-Course-Instuctor-Materials/README.md

 What about changes to the student handbook?

-    We will review the student handbook (including demos) on a quarterly basis and update through the normal MOC release channels as needed.
+    We will review feedback from the field instructors on a quarterlay basis and update student and instructor guides to reflect those changes.
+All updated materials will be deposited in the updated folders on this GitHub repository.

 Note: After you download the latest lab files from GitHub ensure they are compatible with the version of courseware you will be teaching.
-This ensures that any PowerShell modules that have previously been run will be replaced in memory by the latest versions.